 As a senior comprehensive public institution of the University of South Carolina, the University's primary responsibilities are to offer baccalaureate education to the citizens of the Upstate of South Carolina and to offer selected master's degrees in response to regional demand.
-We offer bachelor's degree programs in the liberal arts and sciences, business administration, nursing and teacher education, as well as master's degrees in education and informatics.
-And we continue to create a host of new academic majors each year, most recently information management and systems, nonprofit administration, special education, graphic design, and a master's degree in teaching the visually impaired.
+We offer bachelor's degree programs in the liberal arts and sciences, business administration, nursing and teacher education, as well as master's degrees in education, nursing and informatics.
+And we continue to create a host of new academic majors each year, most recently child development and family studies, theatre, exercise and sports science and master's degrees in informatics and nursing.
+We are also offering a new post baccalaureate certificate in child advocacy studies.

 Today, USC Upstate is among the fastest growing universities in South Carolina.
-Our thriving campus, which includes 330 acres, new roadways, an athletic complex, residential housing for 1,000, an enrollment of 5,500 students, a minority enrollment exceeding 33 percent, and a Health Education Complex, is much different from its early, rather humble beginnings.
-USC Upstate has a Greenville campus for commuting junior and senior level students, which enrolls more than 1,000 students each year.
-The George Dean Johnson, Jr. College of Business and Economics, in downtown Spartanburg, offers state-of-the-art amenities necessary for the business learning environment to more than 800 students.
+Our thriving campus, which includes 330 acres, an athletic complex, residential housing for 1,000, an enrollment of 5,500 students, a minority enrollment exceeding 33 percent, and a Health Education Complex, is much different from its early, rather humble beginnings.
+USC Upstate has a Greenville campus for commuting junior and senior level students.
+The George Dean Johnson, Jr. College of Business and Economics, in downtown Spartanburg, offers state-of-the-art amenities necessary for the business learning environment.

 The Spartanburg campus is a dynamic hub of activity.
-Magnolia House, which opened in fall 2009, is a coeducational facility housing freshmen students only.
+Magnolia House is a co-educational facility housing freshmen students only.
 Its 87 suites will house up to 346 students in single or double rooms and handicap-accessible units.
 The Palmetto House is a co-educational facility housing a combination of freshman and upperclassmen students.
 Both housing facilities boast computer rooms, open areas, laundry facilities, keyless entry and wireless Internet.
 Students often gather at the Louis P. Howell Athletic Complex, one of the Southeast's top sports venues, to cheer on the Spartans in baseball, softball, tennis and soccer.

-USC Upstate is home to 5,500 students from 38 states and 71 nations.
-It offers challenging, first-rate academic courses, small class sizes, personal experiences, remarkable diversity, an expansive international community, and a dynamic campus life.
-Our acclaimed and accredited academic programs create real opportunities for our students to build bridges to their future through internships, field service, study abroad, and more.
+USC Upstate is home to 5,500 students from 29 states and 14 nations.
+It offers challenging, first-rate academic courses, small class sizes, personal experiences, remarkable diversity, an expansive international community and a dynamic campus life.
+Our acclaimed and accredited academic programs create real opportunities for our students to build bridges to their future through internships, field service, study abroad and more.

 USC Upstate inspires its students to grow intellectually, culturally, socially and emotionally.
 Students are also challenged to think critically and to prepare themselves for the professional challenges that lie ahead.
 As a first-year student, we don't expect you to have all of the answers.
-That's why we have an extensive network of academic support services to help guide the way, including our innovative Student Success Center, Opportunity Network, the Writing Lab and Career Center.
+That's why we have an extensive network of academic support services to help guide the way, including our innovative Student Success Center, Opportunity Network, the Writing Lab and career services.

-Just as it offers academic excellence, USC Upstate also offers a comprehensive athletics program competing on the NCAA Division I level as a member of the Atlantic Sun Conference.
-The Spartans field 17 varsity sports --basketball, soccer, tennis, golf, cross country, and track and field for both women and men; baseball for men; and softball and volleyball for women.
-The USC Upstate athletics department is a diverse, dynamic, and widely successful arm of the university, one that promotes teamwork, leadership, and an overall sense of community both on campus and in the greater Upstate region of South Carolina.
+Just as it offers a cademic excellence, USC Upstate also offers a comprehensive athletics program competing on the NCAA Division I level as a member of the Atlantic Sun Conference.
+The Spartans field 17 varsity sports -- basketball, soccer, tennis, golf, cross country and track and field for both women and men; baseball for men; and softball and volleyball for women.
+The USC Upstate athletics department is a diverse, dynamic and widely successful arm of the university, one that promotes teamwork, leadership and an overall sense of community both on campus and in the greater Upstate region of South Carolina.

 Parallel to the growth and expansion of the University is the steadily climbing base of USC Upstate alumni.
-Fortysix years after its founding, USC Upstate boasts an alumni base of more than 21,500; 85 percent of whom remain in the Upstate to build their lives and careers.
+Forty-seven years after its founding, USC Upstate boasts an alumni base of more than 23,000; 85 percent of whom remain in the Upstate to build their lives and careers.